Back to Living Real Change

 How safe are painkillers?

-Pain relief medication has a good purpose: When taken under a physician’s care, it can help patients who are suffering from acute and chronic pain.
-For example, someone who has just undergone surgery, broken a bone, or had an abscessed tooth may be a candidate for aggressive, but short-term pain medication.
+Pain relief medication has a good purpose: When taken under a physician's care, it can help patients suffering from acute and chronic pain.
+For example, someone who has just undergone surgery, broken a bone, or had an abscessed tooth may be a candidate for aggressive but short-term pain medication.
 Pain medication also provides much-needed relief for those living with chronic pain caused by an illness or permanent nerve damage.

 "There is a small group of patients who have lifelong conditions that are very painful.
 These patients live in pain that can be agonizing and unruly," says Rodrigo Duralde, M.D., an anesthesiologist and pain specialist at Piedmont.
 "Pain medication helps improve quality of life for these individuals who otherwise have no cure options."